SR3u/CRT/README.md

-# Popup
+# CRT

-Popup project is a demo with custom popover window appearing from the icon in the Mac OS X status bar.
+CRT is just a simple organizer for Mac OS X default utility Screen Sharing.app.

 # License

+You are free to use and/or modify this program, but some code is taken from other projects, so keep it in mind

+# Used projects

-Popup is licensed under the BSD license.
+https://github.com/shpakovski/Popup Popup is licensed under the BSD license.